-To make sure a physician’s or nurse’s credentials are always current, medical credentialing is repeated multiple times throughout a career and must follow and match all standards and rules established by the National Committee for Quality Assurance (NCQA) and The Joint Commission (TJC).
+To make sure a physician’s or nurse’s credentials are always current, medical credentialing, or healthcare credentialing, is repeated multiple times throughout a career and must follow and match all standards and rules established by the National Committee for Quality Assurance (NCQA) and The Joint Commission (TJC).
 Unfortunately for hospitals and other healthcare organizations, medical credentialing is labor intensive, time-consuming, tedious, and costly.
 As staffs are frequently overworked and don’t have the resources to devote to medical credentialing, it’s helpful to have an agency like Med Advantage to handle this laborious task.

 To ensure accurate credentialing, here are 13 necessary medical credentialing criteria to evaluate before hiring a physician: